Home

 Geometry of the Location: Depths, Shores, Navigation

-Hachijo Island, located south of Japan at latitude 33.0000° and longitude 139.5000°, is a critical cable chokepoint in the Pacific region.
-Its geographical position dictates the routes of submarine cables connecting Asia, North America, and other regions.
-The ocean depths here are relatively moderate, making cable installation technically feasible.
-Alternative routes through deeper and more complex sections of the ocean floor increase the cost of installation and maintenance.
+Hachijo Island, located south of Japan at latitude 33.0000° and longitude 139.5000°, serves as a critical cable chokepoint in the Pacific region.
+Its strategic geographical position shapes the routes of submarine cables connecting Asia, North America, and other regions.
+The ocean depths in this area are relatively moderate, making cable installation technically feasible and cost-effective.
+Alternative routes through deeper and geologically complex sections of the ocean floor significantly increase installation and maintenance costs.

-Additionally, Hachijo lies on the path between densely populated regions of East Asia and the United States.
-Cables are concentrated in a narrow corridor to minimize route lengths and ensure direct connections between key economic centers.
-Navigation in this area also plays a role: cables are laid to avoid active shipping routes, further narrowing possible trajectories.
+Hachijo Island also lies along the path between densely populated regions of East Asia and the United States.
+Submarine cables are concentrated in a narrow corridor to minimize route lengths and ensure direct, efficient connections between key economic hubs.
+Navigation considerations further influence cable placement, as routes are designed to avoid active shipping lanes, narrowing the viable trajectories for cable deployment.

 What’s Packed In: 21 Cables and Their Main Routes

-21 submarine cables pass through the area near Hachijo Island.
-Among them are major routes such as:
+A total of 21 submarine cables traverse the area near Hachijo Island.
+These include major systems such as:

 • EAC-C2C (36,500 km): the largest trans-Pacific system connecting Asia with North America.